 ARTICLE 50. - WORKPLACE VIOLENCE AND WEAPONS POLICY

-50.1 The District’s Workplace Violence and Weapons Policy will apply to all unit members.
+50.1 OC San’s Workplace Violence and Weapons Policy will apply to all unit members.

 ARTICLE 51. - RESIGNATION

-51.1 Voluntary written termination of employment with the District is automatically deemed irrevocable after seventy-two (72) hours from the receipt of the resignation, except by approval of the Director of Human Resources, or designee.
-The District may accept in writing any employee’s verbal or written resignation at any time and deem such resignation irrevocable.
+51.1 Employees are expected to give a minimum of two (2) weeks written notification when terminating employment with OC San.
+OC San may accept in writing any employee’s verbal or written resignation at any time and deem such resignation irrevocable.
+Voluntary written termination of employment with OC San is automatically deemed irrevocable after seventy-two (72) hours from the receipt of the resignation, except by approval of the Director of Human Resources, or designee.

 ARTICLE 52.